xrdocs/segment-routing/_conferences/MPLS-WC-2022-highlights.md

   teaser: 'images/MPLS-WC-2022/MPLS-WC-teaser.png'
 ---

-The [**MPLS WC 2022**](<https://www.uppersideconferences.com/mpls-sdn-nfv/mplswc_2022_agenda_day_1.html>), April 2022 in Paris paid particular attention to SRv6: Technical Progress, Interop, and next steps.
+The [**MPLS WC 2022**](<https://www.uppersideconferences.com/mpls-sdn-nfv/mplswc_2022_agenda_day_1.html>) Conference, April 2022 in Paris, paid particular attention to SRv6: Technical Progress, Interop, and next steps.
 Moreover, an impressive set of service providers describe current deployments and introduce some exciting innovations.

 This page highlights a selection of SRv6 topics presented at this conference, and several demos and innovations that have been announced at that time.